The Official Rules of the

-During the draft, 6 "Sleepers" will be randomly chosen. two players from rounds 1-2, two from rounds 3-4, two from rounds 5-6, and two from 7-8.
-Any team who chooses not to submit a draft list/strategy (and I fill in a player) - this disqualified as winning the Sleeper award and a winner will be given to the next player slot.
-No offensive player can get player can get increased to an ability above 89, and no player on the defensive side can get increased above 84.
-As for special SP AC AG ST HA EN IN DI
+During the draft, 6 "Sleepers" will be randomly chosen. two players from rounds 1 & 2, two from rounds 3 & 4, and two from rounds 5 & 6.
+Any team who chooses not to submit a draft list/strategy (and I fill in a player) - this player will be disqualified as winning the Sleeper award and a winner will be given to the next player slot.
+No offensive player can get increased to an ability above 89, and no player on the defensive side can get increased above 84.
+As for special team players no SP AC AG ST HA EN IN DI